Premarket Notification 510(k)

 - submit a premarket approval application (PMA).

-The Act and the 510(k) regulation (21 CFR 807) do not specify who must apply for a 510(k).
+The FD&C Act and the 510(k) regulation (21 CFR 807) do not specify who must submit a 510(k).
 Instead, they specify which actions, such as introducing a device to the U.S. market, require a 510(k) submission.

 The following four categories of parties must submit a 510(k) to the FDA:

 - Domestic manufacturers introducing a device to the U.S. market;

 Finished device manufacturers must submit a 510(k) if they manufacture a device according to their own specifications and market it in the U.S. Accessories to finished devices that are sold to the end user are also considered finished devices.
 However, manufacturers of device components are not required to submit a 510(k) unless such components are promoted for sale to an end user as replacement parts.
 Contract manufacturers, those firms that manufacture devices under contract according to someone else’s specifications, are not required to submit a 510(k).